-The Court earlier proposed amending the Rules of Discipline, Appendix A, of the Local Rules of Procedure.
-The proposed amendments having now been approved by the Judicial Council of the Fifth Circuit, through its Rules Committee, the Court adopts the attached amended Rules of Discipline.
+The Court proposed the amendments included in the attached Local Rules of Discipline, Appendix A of the Southern District of Texas Local Rules.
+The rules have been approved by the Judicial Council of the Fifth Circuit through its Rules Committee.
+The Rules of Discipline are ADOPTED by the court effective August 18, 2023.